-Today the fruit grows throughout South Asia, particularly in India, Malaysia and Burma.
-Australia and Florida gardeners grow false mangosteen as well.
+Cochin goraka originates in the region spreading from India to Thailand, and south to the Malay Peninsula.
+Today, the fruit grows throughout South Asia, particularly in India, Malaysia and Burma.
+Australia and Florida gardeners also grow false mangosteen as an ornamental tree.

 Availability of Cochin Goraka in India

-This fruit grows wild in the north near the Himalayas and the hills of the southern region.
-Because it thrives in tropical and subtropical temperatures, many regions are suitable for this fruit to grow.
-Regions in which it thrives include the Himalayas, Sikkim, West Bengal, Tamil Nadu, Gujarat, Andhra Pradesh, Kerala, Maharashtra and Meghalaya.
+Cochin goraka grows wild in the north near the Himalayas and the hills of the southern region.
+The fruits flourish in tropical and subtropical conditions, and thus, many of India’s states are conducive to growing the fruit.
+Regions in which Cochin gorakas thrive include the Himalayas, Sikkim, West Bengal, Tamil Nadu, Gujarat, Andhra Pradesh, Kerala, Maharashtra and Meghalaya.

-The sour mangosteen is a low-maintenance crop: it yields fruit twice a year and a single tree bears plenty of bulb-shaped fruits.
-As a bonus, its flowers are highly aromatic.
+The sour mangosteen is a low-maintenance, prolific crop: it yields fruit twice a year, and when in season, the trees explode with bulb-shaped fruits.
+As a bonus, Cochin goraka’s flowers are highly aromatic.

 Where to find False Mangosteen in India

-Vendors sell cochin gorakas sell in the local villages more often than the bustling suburbs.
-Though the fruit is reasonably well-known in India and its cuisine, it’s not a staple nor is it readily found in the markets.
+Vendors sell Cochin gorakas in the villages more often than in India’s frenetic urban cities.
+Though the fruit is reasonably well known in Sri Lankan cuisine, Cochin gorakas are not a staple in India, nor are they easily found in markets.

 Checking for Ripeness in Cochin Goraka

-Cochin goraka is a vibrant yellow, pale orange or dark yellow fruit when ripe; the skin is shiny, smooth and free of marks and blemishes.
+Cochin goraka may be vibrant yellow, pale orange or dark yellow when ripe.
+Its skin is shiny, smooth and free of marks and blemishes.